Why was I so invested in this relationship?

 And here’s another big one: it’s all going to be OK.
 Whatever you’re experiencing now is only temporary.
 All trauma is transitory—it may feel like it will last forever, but it won’t.

-It was easy for me to forget that we were divorce.
-When every painful detail came flooding back as soon as his name was mention.
-But like all relationships with narcissists, divorce can also be liberating if you come at it from a healthy place.
+It was easy for me to forget that we were divorced.
+When every painful detail came flooding back as soon as his name was mentioned, but like all relationships with narcissists, divorce can also be liberating if you go at it from a healthy place.

 Make conscious decisions about how you want your life to unfold moving forward.